till-s/kicad-dicebug/README.md

 in a conducting bag or box.

 ## Warning

 *Keep (any type of) batteries away from small children.
 Swallowing batteries can be life-threatening!*

+## Assembly Instructions

+### Prerequisites

+#### PCB

+You need to have the PCB manufactured.
+There are many companies (mostly in China) who do this cheaply.
+I found, however, that most manufacturers would not offer the red solder mask combined with black ink (silkscreen) that I liked.
+Eventually, I came across [elecrow](https://www.elecrow.com) and they would make the PCBs they way I wanted them (slightly more expensive "premium service").

+Make sure to also order a couple of stainless steel stencils (more than one if you work with groups of kids).
+PCB manufacturers often also offer stencils and you save on shipping cost when ordering from a single source...

+#### Parts

+The parts can be obtained from standard electronics distributors (DigiKey, Mouser, Farnell).

+For the feet I use brass-plated nails, 1.2mm (dia) x 12mm (length).

+You'll also need solder paste (I had good results with low-temperature paste, Chipquik TS391LT50, which melts aroung 138degC).

+For the actual soldering you'll need a cheap toster oven or a hotplate, YMMV.
+There are many instructions available on the internet.

+#### IQS211 Capacitive Sensor Programming

+This IC is very versatile for this kind of application.
+I have regularly found at Mouser; Digikey sometimes don't have them.

+Note that you need to configure ("burn") the IQS211's OTP options prior to using it in your application.
+Unfortunately, this means that you need the Azoteq CT210 Programmer (also available from distributors) and a programming socket (e.g., [here](../kicad-sot23-prog.git)).

+The configuration value is stated in the schematics.

+### Assembly

+Nothing special here; I have a bunch of tweezers that I lend the kids so they can work in parallel.
+Usually a kid's eyesight is good enough to see the 805 parts perfectly.
+Adults may need glasses.

+Spend some time on the internet if you have never done this; there are many resources available.

+Obvously, you only install the battery into the holder after soldering the board.

+#### Feet

+After assembling and soldering/toasting the board I use a small hammer and carefully hit the small nails just enough so that they are fixed in the mounting holes.
+Turn the bug on its feet to verify that it stands nicely, tweaking the feet if necessary.
+Eventually, you use a conventional soldering iron and (lead-free) solder to fix the feet permanently.

+Good luck!